The Swann family learns to cope with their loss through helping others

 Grayson was the only son of Angela and Miles Swann and brother to sisters Erika, Lexi and Izabella.
 The three-year-old was diagnosed with T-cell Acute Lymphoblastic Leukaemia in August 2017 and started receiving chemotherapy treatment almost immediately.
 A month into his treatment his family suffered another cruel blow when his younger sister, Izabella, started having seizures.
 Soon after, she was diagnosed with epilepsy.

-Says Miles: “When Grayson was diagnosed we were really worried.
-Then Izabella was diagnosed with epilepsy.
+“When Grayson was diagnosed we were really worried,” says Miles.
+“Then Izabella was diagnosed with epilepsy.
 It was a dark time for the family and we felt quite overwhelmed.”

 Izabella was prescribed medication, which helped prevent her seizures, and Grayson continued with his treatment.
 He responded well and was able to go home to Waiuku with his family between treatments.

-Says Miles: “While we are all part of a ‘club’ which no one wants to be part of, I feel privileged to belong to such an amazing group of people.
-There’s a sense of camaraderie which helps us get through the hard times.”
+“While we are all part of a ‘club’ which no one wants to be part of, I feel privileged to belong to such an amazing group of people,” says Miles.
+“There’s a sense of camaraderie which helps us get through the hard times.”

 Today, the family is doing as well as can be expected.
 Angela recently received a sewing machine after applying to the Foundation for a Personal Development Grant so she can make and sell Remembrance Teddy Bears.
-She’s already made a bear for her daughters which incorporates a piece of Grayson’s clothing which they love.
+Angela has already made a bear for her daughters, sewing a piece of Grayson’s clothing into the teddy which they love.

-Says Angela and Miles: “We do of course miss Grayson but we also feel empowered through the amazing support we’ve received to share our experience and help others through their loss.
+“We do of course miss Grayson but we also feel empowered through the amazing support we’ve received to share our experience and help others through their loss.
 It feels like the right thing to do.”

-Help us to continue helping families like the Swanns.
+Help families like the Swanns.